Configuration file

 Processors

-In recent versions of Fluent-Bit, the input and output plugins can run in separate threads.
-In Fluent-Bit 2.1.2, we have implemented a new interface called "processor" to extend the processing capabilities in input and output plugins directly without routing the data.
-This interface allows users to apply data transformations and filtering to incoming data records before they are processed further in the pipeline.
+Fluent Bit 2.1.2 and greater implements an interface called processor to extend the processing capabilities in input and output plugins directly without routing the data.
+The input and output plugins can run in separate threads.
+This interface allows users to apply data transformations and filtering to incoming data records before they're processed further in the pipeline.

-This functionality is only exposed in YAML configuration and not in classic configuration mode due to the restriction of nested levels of configuration.
+This capability is only exposed in YAML configuration and not in classic configuration mode due to the restriction of nested levels of configuration.

 Processor example

-The following configuration file example demonstrates the use of processors to change the log record in the input plugin section by adding a new key "hostname" with the value "monox", and we use lua to append the tag to the log record.
-Also in the ouput plugin section we added a new key named "output" with the value "new data".
-All these without the need of routing the logs further in the pipeline.
+The following configuration file example demonstrates the use of processors to change the log record in the input plugin section by adding a new key hostname with the value monox.
+It uses Lua to append the tag to the log record.
+The output plugin section adds a new key named output with the value new data.

 service: